-Stradbally is a town in County Laois and it is known for its Steam Rally and the Electric Picnic.
+Stradbally is a town in County Laois.
+Known for its Steam Rally and the Electric Picnic.

-Stradbally is located on the N80 National Secondary Route, approximately 12km east of Portlaoise and 7km from Junction 16 on the M7 Motorway.
+It is located on the N80 National Secondary Route.
+So it is approximately 12km east of Portlaoise and 7km from Junction 16 on the M7 Motorway.

-The history of Stradbally dates to the 6th century when a monastery was established at Oughaval, close to the town – and within the present-day parish.
-Driving from Carlow to Stradbally you will find this impressive ruins of Oughaval Church stand on a hill overlooking the flat surrounding lands of County Laois.
+The history of Stradbally dates to the 6th century.
+When they established a monastery at Oughaval, close to the town – and within the present-day parish.
+Driving from Carlow to Stradbally you will find the impressive ruins of Oughaval Church.
+Stand on a hill overlooking the flat surrounding lands of County Laois.

-Stradbally later developed under the influence of the Cosby Family, owners of Stradbally Hall located west of the main street, at the end of the 17th century.
-The Electric Picnic is an annual arts-and-music festival which has been staged in late August / early September since 2004 at Stradbally Hall in Stradbally.
+Later, Stradbally developed under the influence of the Cosby Family.
+The owners of Stradbally Hall located west of the main street, at the end of the 17th century.
+The Electric Picnic is an annual arts and music festival.
+Staged in late August / early September since 2004 at Stradbally Hall in Stradbally.

-Stradbally is known for its Steam Rally, an annual gathering of enthusiasts of steam-powered vehicles, held in the grounds of the Cosby estate at Stradbally Hall every August bank holiday weekend.
+So Stradbally is known for its Steam Rally, an annual gathering of enthusiasts of steam-powered vehicles.
+It is held in the grounds of the Cosby estate at Stradbally Hall every August bank holiday weekend.
 There is also a Steam Museum in Stradbally Town.

-At Stradbally there is Catholic Church of the Sacred Heart.
-It is a Gothic Revival church which was completed in 1896 to a cruciform plan.
-It was designed by William Hague.
+At Stradbally, there is the Catholic Church of the Sacred Heart.
+A Gothic Revival church was completed in 1896 with a cruciform plan.
+And designed by William Hague.
 Saint Patrick’s Church of Ireland is also a Gothic Revival church, built in 1764, with a tower.

 Location of Stradbally: